jchangz01/bruinplanner/README.md

 DATABASE_URL=mongodb://localhost/bruinplanner
 ```

-OPTIONAL: If you would like to connect the contact page to your gmail,
+**OPTIONAL**: If you would like to connect the contact page to your gmail,
 Add the following to the .env file in addition to the contents above
 ```
 CONTACT_EMAIL_ADDRESS="YOUR GMAIL ACCOUNT"